Authentic Lessons for 21st Century Learning

 • Lesson Slides (attached)

-• History Quotes Magnetic Statements (attached)
+• History Quotes Magnetic Statements (print one-sided, one set)

 Engage